 TSO shall have the right to correct daily gas quantities of the reporting period within the period from the recorded metering system operation failure or improper operation until their proper correction, in such case TSO shall have to inform the related Network User and shall base such data corrections;

 If violation determined at the exit point of the metering system is governed by gas transportation exceeding Qmax norm, the metering system shall be repeatedly inspected.
-Any costs relating the repeated inspection shall be covered by the Network User or the owner of the consumer system directly connected to the transmission system or.
+Any costs relating the repeated inspection shall be covered by the Network User or the owner of the consumer system directly connected to the transmission system or the owner of a green gas production facilities directly connected to the transmission system.

 In case of failure of metering equipment with remote data collection system, a subject using such metering equipment shall inform about the failure parties using data of remote data collection system and shall immediately take measures in order to restore the collection of these data.